-Risk Yes No Control Measures Will your athlete be twisting, stooping, or stretching to lift objects?
-Will your athlete be lifting, pushing, or pulling heavy loads?
-Will your athlete be rapidly and repeatedly lifting (regardless of weight)?
-Will your athlete be lifting objects that are difficult to grasp or awkward to hold?
+Risk Yes No Control Measures Will the athlete be twisting, stooping, or stretching to lift objects?
+Will the athlete be lifting, pushing, or pulling heavy loads?
+Will the athlete be rapidly and repeatedly lifting (regardless of weight)?
+Will the athlete be lifting objects that are difficult to grasp or awkward to hold?